 - Review scholarship opportunities (optional).
 Georgetown Summer Sessions offers partial tuition scholarships to visiting non-degree students.
 If you’re interested in being considered for a scholarship, complete our Partial Tuition Scholarship Application.

 - Complete the enrollment form.

-- If your native language is not English, you will be required to provide either a TOEFL or IELTS score report as part of the enrollment form.
+- If your native language is not English, you will be required to provide either a TOEFL, IELTS or Duolingo score report as part of the enrollment form.
 We require a minimum score on the TOEFL test in the range of 550–600 (paper-based test), 225–250 (computer-based test), or 90–100 (iBT) to be considered for admission.
 The minimum score range on the IELTS test is 7.0–8.0 to be considered for admission.
+The minimum score for Duolingo is 115 to be considered for admission.
 Visit our English Language Exams page for more information.

 - We strongly encourage you to submit your enrollment form and TOEFL or IELTS score report no later than April 25 for Main First Session courses or May 30 for Main Second Session courses.